Rated K: For Kids by Kids: Later episodes

 Going into 1988, the respective cancellations of Nickelodeon's celebrity and music interview-talk show Livewire and the Leonard Nimoy hosted movie behind-the-scenes program Standby...Lights!
 Camera!
 Action! from the past two years, consequently resulted in a dramatic shift regarding Rated K's role on the channel.
 With Rated K now left as Nickelodeon's sole modern multi-media program, the channel decided that now would be the perfect time to broaden the show's focus and revamp its overall look and presentation.

 For starters, Nickelodeon decided to replace Matt Nespole, Lakmini Besbroda, Mark Shanahan, and Rebecca Schwager (who were admittedly by this point, aging out of their roles on the show) with Stefanie Marco, Jeremy Ryan, Kirk Gibbons, Robyn Griggs, Joel Savani, Alek Lev, and Brad Kane.

 The new hosts were each given a designated role.
 For example, movie reviews were now handled by only two critics, Robyn Griggs and Joel Savani.
 Brad Kane meanwhile, hosted the Rated K Update.
 In these short segments (that usually ran during commercial breaks or during longer shows), Kane interviewed famous young people and discussed topics in entertainment and politics in a fun way that was designed to appeal to children.
 Among the people that Kane interviewed were Alyssa Milano, Chad Allen, and Carrie Fisher.

 The sets were also completely overhauled to resembling a movie concession stand with a pastel color palette.
 And unlike the more unpolished and improvised presentation of the first year and a half of Rated K, the show by 1988 took on a more scripted form.

 Besides movie reviews, Rated K now also did more extensive behind the scenes features, and started spotlighting other children's media such as video games and theme park attractions.
 Rated K also got age appropriate celebrities to do on-scene reporting like Wil Wheaton going to Universal Studios Hollywood to talk about the Star Trek Adventure attraction.

 In an effect, the revamped version of Rated K: For Kids by Kids bore a closer resemblance to a television newsmagazine like Entertainment Tonight than At the Movies.
 This iteration of Rated K would last through its final broadcast on December 18, 1988.

 Aftermath

-On April 1, 1989, Nickelodeon premiered a three hour long variety series called Total Panic.
+On April 1, 1989 (coincidentally, the network's 10th anniversary), Nickelodeon premiered a three hour long variety series called Total Panic.
 Total Panic reconfigured Rated K: For Kids by Kids into a segment for its show.
 The Rated K segment on Total Panic was hosted by Molly Scott.

 Among the films spotlighted in this time frame were Eddie and the Cruisers II: Eddie Lives! (including an interview with its star Michael Paré) and the Tom Hanks vehicle Turner & Hooch.
 Scott would invite at least two members of the studio audience to share their own thoughts on the films.
 The film review segments on Total Panic actually used the second generation set from Rated K, which was a movie concession stand with a pastel color palette.